-• Pre-winter activities begin in October
+• Pre-winter activities begin in late September

 - The NWS determines the cold impact in the forecast.
-The Maryland Emergency Management Agency (MEMA) monitors data from the Sterling, Pittsburgh, Mt.
-Holly and Wakefield NWS stations - MDH conducts daily analysis of syndromic surveillance data from hospital emergency departments for indications of an increase in hypothermia, frostbite, chilblains, trench foot, or CO poisoning
+The Maryland Department of Emergency Management (MDEM) monitors data from the Sterling VA, Pittsburgh, Mt.
+Holly NJ and Wakefield VA NWS stations - MDH conducts daily analysis of syndromic surveillance data from the hospital emergency departments for indications of an increase in hypothermia, frostbite, chilblains, trench foot, or CO poisoning

-- MDH will conduct an annual review of the MDH Extreme Cold Emergency Plan and revise and update as necessary - MDH will provide guidance and recommend best practices to aid jurisdictions in revising local Cold Emergency Plans as requested - MDH will update its website to include accurate LHD contact information - MDH will distribute the revised Cold Emergency Plan to LHDs and planning partners
+- MDH will conduct an annual review of the MDH Extreme Cold Emergency Plan to update as necessary - MDH will provide guidance and recommend best practices to aid jurisdictions in revising their local Cold Emergency Plans as requested - MDH will update its website to include accurate LHD contact information - MDH will distribute the revised Cold Emergency Plan to LHDs and planning partners